-Brussels sprouts deserve more fame in the culinary world.
+Brussels Sprouts in Manchego deserves more fame in the culinary world.
 When prepared properly they are not only delicious but are also low in carbohydrates.
 These little cabbage sprouts have been around since the fifth century in Northern Europe, later being cultivated in the thirteenth century nears Brussels – hence the name.

 They are in the same family as collard greens, broccoli and kale.
 The top producers in Northern Europe are the Netherlands, Germany, and the United Kingdom.
 In the 18th century, the French brought them to Louisiana.
 Most production in the United States now is in California with as much as 85% used for frozen foods.
 They are excellent sources of vitamin C, vitamin B6, folic acid, and vitamin K. Studies suggest that they may have anticancer properties.
 Those of us on blood thinners have to be careful not to overdo these little delectables as they may counter blood-thinning therapy.

-So that is your history lesson for today – we think they are a great side dish and can be very tasty when combined in a special delicious cheese sauce.
+So that is your history lesson for today – they are a great side dish – so tasty when combined in a special delicious cheese sauce.

 Choosing the Right Cheese